docutils/docutils/sandbox/paultremblay/docs/rst/attribute_sets.rst

 values such as the font, background color, line-height, etc, for the entire list, as well as the space after and before.

-"The provisional-distance-between-starts property of the list-block specifies the distance bewteen the start of the label (the bullet, for example) and the actual start of the list content" (Pawson, 100).
-In this case, that means the distance between the label (such as "Version", and the labels' value (such as "1.2").

 bibliographic-fields-list-item
 ------------------------------